Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 A village for everyone

 At her Chicago block party, Debra Thompson cannot be ignored, with her dyed blond hair and a bright yellow T-shirt.
 She calls out to everyone, hoping they'll fill out her survey so she can find out what they need.
 And Englewood seniors have a lot of needs.
-Nearly half of the people in this African American neighborhood live below the poverty line.
+Nearly half of the people in this African-American neighborhood live below the poverty line.
 But many of them have no idea that there are public services that might help them.
 Thompson wants to change that.

 And she persists even when some people are reluctant to put their names on anything.

-A woman named Bessie Stovall says "my children say don't sign nothin' unless I know what I'm signing."
+A woman named Bessie Stovall says, "My children say don't sign nothing unless I know what I'm signing."

 Thompson reassures her.
 "This is not a contract."
 She explains that Englewood Village can connect her with services to help find a job, for instance, or a place to stay.
 "Oh yeah, I need a job," says Stovall.
-Suddenly, she's happy to fill out the form and Thompson directs her to an upcoming job fair that focuses on employment for seniors.
+Suddenly, she is happy to fill out the form, and Thompson directs her to an upcoming job fair that focuses on employment for seniors.

-Thompson also passes out information on a lottery for free roof repairs, discounts on utilities, and tells people about a service that can help frail older people remain in their homes.
+Thompson also passes out information on a lottery for free roof repairs and discounts on utilities and tells people about a service that can help frail older people remain in their homes.

 Frances Shedd, 80, knows all about that one.
 Years ago, she worked for a government service that provides homemaker assistance to older adults up to 12 hours a week.
 Now she watches the party from her porch, accompanied by her own homemaker, Quintechette Jones.